Imperal Docs

 Pitfall 1 — using slot="bottom" for a footer strip.

-slot="bottom" is in ALLOWED_PANEL_SLOTS and passes SDK validation, but the frontend renders it as nothing — the slot has no render path in the current host (Q10 — verified-unstable).
+slot="bottom" passes SDK validation but is not rendered today — it has no visible surface.
 If you want a footer inside your hub panel, render it as a child UINode inside your slot="center" handler's return tree.
 Use ui.Stack(children=[main_content, footer], gap=0) with footer as a pinned bottom child.

 Pitfall 2 — registering a slot="left" panel alongside the hub without intending to.